arduino/docs-content/content/software/app-lab/2.configure/3.network-configuration/network-configuration.md

 tags: [app-lab, network, uno-q, troubleshooting, firewall]
 ---

 Arduino App Lab relies on your local network for discovery, application deployment, and communication with your board.
-Use this guide to ensure your network environment is correctly configured.
+Configure your network environment to ensure reliable connectivity and discovery.

 ## Local Network Discovery (mDNS)